TheHarpagon/Discord-Application-Tutorial/README.md

 &NewLine;
 ## Support

-If you encountered any errors, feel free to direct message me on my Discord (found [here](https://dsc.bio/TheHarpagon))!
+If you encountered any errors, feel free to direct message me on my Discord [here](https://dsc.bio/TheHarpagon)!